kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 gives EntraID compatability the most chance to succeed, because then we can adapt to the needs of EntraID and expose high quality interfaces for the project.
 However this also brings the most maintenance burden.
 Worst case, EntraID support could be removed provided we are disciplined in how the feature is added.

+### Make an SSP

+Make our own SSP, even though it's "black box".
+Microsoft are not in support of this and this option poses many challenges but it means that any other IDP could then use our SSP framework to integration authentication with Windows.

+### Design a Machine Protocol

+Rather that implement an SSP, we design a generic opensource Authentication protocol and specification.
+This way we can become an open server implementation of that protocol, and we can request microsoft to make an SSP that implements this.

+This way Microsoft still controls the SSP, but we have a protocol/specification that improves upon (and is not limited by) what Entra ID does.
+This however may be a steeper uphill battle, as Microsoft has little reason to implement this, and it will be harder to generate regulatory pressure.